prannamalai/selenium-sample-load-test/README.md

 selenium-sample-load-test
 =========================

-Sample Load Testing script with Selenium and TestNG.
+Sample Load Testing script with Selenium and TestNG